zukunft/zukunft.com/docs/llm/pending.md

 # pending - list of planned llm prompts with prio 1

-### ref

-show the non-changeable ref db fields last_update (the timestamp of the last successful update of the reference) and impact as display-only info in the ref edit view

-extend the ref default view, which today only shows the reference name and the related values, with the missing db fields: the linked phrase, the reference type, the external key, the url as a link to the external page, the source, the description and the last_update timestamp

 ### formula

 show the missing db fields in the formula default view: the latex format (rendered, next to the existing expression components), the formula type, the 'all values needed' flag and the timestamp of the last update